Rent Out Your Bali Villa Long Term as a Foreigner: Full Guide

 • Airbnb and Booking.com: Perfect for short-term stays, especially for tourists looking for vacation rentals.

-• Long-Term Rental Sites: For long-term rentals, many people use real estate websites like Bali Villa Realty or join Facebook groups.
+• Long-Term Rental Sites: For long-term rentals, many people use real estate agency like Bali Villa Realty or join Facebook groups.

 Read More: Ultimate Guide: How to Start an Airbnb Business in Bali